sem32/freeswitch-PushNotificator/README.md

 Contact: "101" <sip:101@192.168.31.100:56568;app-id=****;pn-voip-tok=XXXXXXXXX;pn-im-tok=XXXXXXXXXX>
 ```
 Module use parameters for create database record with Apple Push Notification tokens.
-In case User 101 have incoming call endpoint apn_wait send notification to Apple with token ID and wait for incoming register message from current user.
-In case got REGISTER, module make originate call to User 101.
+In case User 101 have incoming call endpoint `apn_wait` send notification to Apple with token ID and wait for incoming register message from current user.
+In case got SIP REGISTER message, module originate call to User 101.

 ## Send notification
 ### From event